INTERVIEW AND PICTURES BY MARKO SYRJALA

 Glen Sobel: Yeah.
 He’s a ghost I played on.

 Metal-Rules.com: Okay, that thing is now clear.
-But like you said there is nothing going on with the band at the moment but if there is would you then like to get involved?
+But as you said, nothing is going on with the band at the moment, but if there is, would you then like to get involved?

 Glen Sobel: That would be great.
-The only places I have played with him since the ’90s has been Japan and then we did that one gig at Sweden Rock.
-You know, he doesn’t want to get out and play unless it’s something he feels that it’s worth it, which is okay too.
-And Japan has always been good to him and to the band in general.
+The only places I have played with him since the ’90s have been Japan, and then we did that one gig at Sweden Rock.
+You know, he doesn’t want to get out and play unless it’s something he feels that it’s worth, which is okay too.
+And Japan has always been good to him and the band in general.
 So, I know it’s pretty much stayed there since the late ’80s, early ’90s for Impellitteri.

-Metal-Rules.com: Graham Bonnet returned to Impellitteri briefly in 2000 and he sang on the album SYSTEM X. Later on he formed a new version of his old band Alcatrazz which you were a part of as well.
-Would you tell something more about that project?
+Metal-Rules.com: Graham Bonnet returned to Impellitteri briefly in 2000, and he sang on the album SYSTEM X. Later on, he formed a new version of his old band Alcatrazz which you were a part of as well.
+Would you tell me something more about that project?

 Metal-Rules.com: With Bobby Rock on drums?

 Glen Sobel: Yeah.
-Bobby Rock’s been doing it, he;s a guy I’ve known forever.
+Bobby Rock’s been doing it; he’s a guy I’ve known forever.
 He’s a good buddy.
-The band, they called it Alcatrazz, but it was more like a Graham’s career retrospective because we’re playing some Rainbow and MSG in there as well.
-I love drummers like Cozy Powell and it was great to play his parts.
+The band, they called it Alcatrazz, but it was more like Graham’s career retrospective because we’re playing some Rainbow and MSG in there as well.
+I love drummers like Cozy Powell, and it was great to play his parts.
 I love those drum parts.
 Cozy, especially with Rainbow, he was heavy but grooving and swinging drummer.
-He is a guy, I think, who sometimes gets overlooked when people talk about the classic rock drummers like Bonham and Ian Paice but Cozy belongs there as well.
+He is a guy, I think, who sometimes gets overlooked when people talk about the classic rock drummers like Bonham and Ian Paice, but Cozy belongs there as well.
 May he rest in peace.

-Metal-Rules.com: It’s another album which hardly got attention it deserves.
+Metal-Rules.com: It’s another album that hardly got the attention it deserves.

-Metal-Rules.com: I believe that though I have only seen some clips in the net…
+Metal-Rules.com: I believe that though I have only seen some clips on the net…